deividrvale/horus/README.md

 # Horus

 Horus is a basic Higher-Order rewriting and unification tool for complexity analysis of different Higher-Order formalisms.
-It is conceived to be a simple and modular, so it can be used by other projects as well.
+It is conceived to be simple and modular, so it can be used by other projects as well.

 ---

 ## Basic Setup on Linux

-You can compile the project on any system that satisfies all dependencies below.
+You can compile the project on any system that satisfies all dependencies below:

 * [Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) package management,